 Tec 4 Frederick Krug

-resided at 419 South Franklin Avenue, in Janesville,
+parents and sister, resided at 419 South Franklin

 When the tankers arrived at Ft.
-Knox, they learned that their barracks were not finished.
-The area of the fort that they were assigned to was brand new.
-They found themselves living in tents with stoves in them.
-They remained in the tents several months.
+Knox, they learned that their barracks were not finished, since the area of the fort that they were assigned to was brand new.
+They found themselves living in tents with stoves in them for several months.
 When they did move into their barracks, the roads in front of them were mud since the winter was extremely wet.

 Fred, like all the other members of the battalion, learned to operate all the equipment of the battalion.
 It is not known what he trained to do with the company.